-5 Empirical Robustness
+5 Empirical robustness

 Robustness of main results are checked in several ways.
 First of all, the influence of more female parliamentarians on family allowances in the same year when they are just elected can appear unrealistic due to the yearly time structure of the datasets.
 In other words, relevant policies can take some time to implement.
 As a robustness check for this issue, all estimates are replicated using datasets at 2-year and 3-year intervals to see the influence of lagged female participation on current family allowances.
 The main results on the positive significance of the 30% critical mass threshold remain unchanged using three different samples as seen in Table 7.
-I present replications using only the datasets at 3-year intervals.
+I present replications using only the datasets at 2-year intervals.
 Although it is not presented, the same also holds using datasets at 2-year intervals.
-However it is important to emphasize that increasing
+However it is important to emphasize that increasing number of intervals unfortunately reduce the number of observations in the datasets.
+Therefore, due to the insufficient number of observations, GMM and PCSE techniques can not be applied in contrast to the case of one year interval.